With colder weather fast approaching, it’s time to think about what you’ll do with your balcony in winter.

 As mentioned, now is a good time to give your balcony a deep clean.
 If you’re moving furniture and putting things away, you might as well clean as you go.

 If you plan to continue using your balcony, you might want to update its look to reflect the changing seasons.
 Fall is oranges and browns, and winter is definitely greens and reds.

 There are plenty of options for winter balcony décor.
 It’s a great excuse to get more warm blankets and throws, and you could accessorize with mini fir trees and soft lighting.

 But if greens and reds aren’t your style, choose a different elegant winter color palette.
 Things like whites, neutrals, copper and exposed wood can all feel wintery without feeling Christmassy.

 6. Get a heater

-Sitting out in the cold can be lovely, especially if you have a heater.
+Sitting out in the cold can be lovely, especially if you have an outdoor fire pit or a heater.
 If you’re not bothered about looks, any portable space heater will be fine.
 You can get liquid propane versions, too, but these are a bit much for an apartment balcony.